 You can make this pie the night before Thanksgiving if you like.
 Just store in the refrigerator once the pie cools off.

-What to serve with pumpkin pie
+What to Serve with Pumpkin Pie

 - Dairy free whipped topping, like Coco Whip from So Delicious

-- Whipped coconut cream
+- Homemade whipped coconut cream

 - Your favorite dairy free vanilla ice cream